-Division 293 tax is a tax paid by the SMSF or a Member when the Member earns over $300k.
-There is a list of income types used by the ATO to assess if the $300k cap has been reached.
+Division 293 tax is a tax paid by the SMSF or a Member when the Member earns over $250k in taxable income.
+There is a list of income types used by the ATO to assess if the $250k cap has been reached.

 This was announced in the 2012 Federal Budget as an additional tax on superannuation contributions for higher income earners.
-From early February 2014, the Tax Office has started issuing Division 293 tax notices of assessment to affected individuals for the 2012-2013 financial year.
+From early February 2014, the Tax Office has started issuing Division 293 tax notices of assessment to affected individuals.

-The tax rate of 15% apply to any excess above the $300,000 threshold.
-This extra 15% tax can then be paid by the SMSF or the Member in an individual capacity.
+The additional tax rate of 15% apply to Members earning over the $250,000 threshold.
+This extra 15% tax on concessional contributions can then be paid by the SMSF or the Member in an individual capacity.

 Who will be liable for Division 293tax?

-If your personal taxable income for the 2012/13 or later tax years is more than $300,000 and you’ve made concessional contributions to super, you will receive a Division 293 tax assessment.
+If your personal taxable income is over $250,000 and you’ve made concessional contributions to super, you will receive a Division 293 tax assessment.

 For ATO guidance on the working of the Div 293, see the ATO website here.